-- a) The update of the MTP began in the Fall of 2021.
-Final adoption is scheduled for May 2023.
-The next update of the plan will be due by May 2027. - b) Tasks for the 2023-24 UPWP include identifying issues and work items for the 2027 plan update (e.g., data collection, inventory updates, public input on issues, coordinating the MPO plan with the Oregon Transportation Plan, Oregon Highway Plan, local comprehensive plans, etc.) - c) Coordination between agencies (ODOT, Transit) about updating the SKATS ITS Architecture and ITS plan.
-(Actual work on the update will probably be scheduled as part of the 24-25 UPWP).
+- a) The next update of the plan will be due by May 2027. - b) Tasks for the 2024-25 UPWP include identifying issues and work items for the 2027 plan update (e.g., data collection, inventory updates, public input on issues, coordinating the MPO plan with the Oregon Transportation Plan and other modal plans, local comprehensive plans, etc.) - c) Coordination between agencies (ODOT, Transit) about updating the SKATS ITS Architecture and ITS plan.